threefoldtech/tfchain/docs/misc/adding_validators.md

 1. Navigate to [PolkadotJS Apps](https://polkadot.js.org/apps/).
 2. Connect to the TFChain network (e.g., wss://tfchain.dev.grid.tf).
 3. Go to **Developer → Extrinsics**.
-4. Select your validator controler account as the signer.
+4. Select your validator controller account as the signer.
 5. Choose `session` → `setKeys(keys, proof)`.
 6. Input your session keys:

-   - **keys**: Use previously generated aura and gran hex public keys.
+   - **keys**: Use previously generated aura and gran hex public keys
      - **aura**: Manually enter the hex public key of the sr25519 key
      - **gran**: Manually enter the hex public key of the ed25519 key

-   - **proof**: Set to `0x00`.
+   - **proof**: Set to `0x00`

 7. Submit the transaction.
 Once the session keys are set on-chain, your validator will be recognized by the network.

 ## 5. Submit a Council Motion to Add Validator

-TFChain network require a governance proposal to add a validator node.
+The TFChain network requires a governance proposal to add a validator node.

 1. Navigate to **Governance → Council**.
 2. Click on **Propose Motion**.
 3. Select `validatorSet` → `addValidator(validatorId)`.
-4. Input your validator controler account's SS58 address (generated in step 1.1).
+4. Input your validator controller account's SS58 address (generated in step 1.1).
 5. Submit the proposal.

 After submission, inform other council members and request them to vote on the proposal.

 ## 6. Finalize and Start Validating

-Once your session keys are set and the council approves your validator, your node will start participating in block production after 2 era.
+Once your session keys are set and the council approves your validator, your node will start participating in block production after 2 eras.

 ### Ensure Node Health

-- Keep your node online and synced.
+- Keep your node online and synchronized.
 - Monitor logs for any errors or warnings.

 ---